An Occurrence at Owl Creek Bridge: Influence

-Critics have noted a similar final act in the 1985 film Brazil.
-In the 2005 film Stay (with Ewan McGregor, Naomi Watts and Ryan Gosling; directed by Marc Forster; written by David Benioff) the entire story takes place in a character's mind after a tragic accident.
-Similar to Bierce's story, in the fourth-season Boardwalk Empire episode "Farewell Daddy Blues" (2013), Richard Harrow hallucinates a long journey home to his family before his death is revealed.
+Critics have noted a similar final act in Terry Gilliam's 1985 film Brazil.
+In the 2005 film Stay, the entire story takes place in a character's mind after a tragic accident.
+As in Bierce's story, in the fourth-season Boardwalk Empire episode "Farewell Daddy Blues" (2013), Richard Harrow hallucinates a long journey home to his family before his death is revealed.
 In an interview with Afterbuzz, Teen Wolf writer and creator Jeff Davis said that the final sequence of the third-season finale (2014) was inspired by "An Occurrence at Owl Creek Bridge."

 A third-series episode of the British TV show Black Mirror followed a similar plot.
 In the episode "Playtest", Cooper tests a revolutionary video game that causes him to confuse the game with reality.
 Similar to Bierce's protagonist, it is revealed at the end that the entire sequence of events has taken place in the short span of his death.
 In Scrubs, the first-episode "My Occurrence " has a similar plot structure, where the main character J.D. believes that a clerical mistake was made with his patient Ben.
 J.D. spends the entire episode trying to get it rectified, only to realize at the end that this was all a fantasy to avoid the reality that Ben had been diagnosed with leukemia.
 The episode's title is also a reference to the story.
 The Inside No. 9 episode "The 12 Days of Christine" also has a very similar plot, with Christine reliving memories of her life without realizing, she is dying from a car crash.

 The 2020 film Ghosts of War is about a group of soldiers who find themselves in a time loop.
 In one scene, one of the main characters briefly tells his fellow soldiers about An Occurrence at Owl Creek Bridge, implying that they may be going through a similar situation.
 It is later revealed that they are in fact part of an experiment and the entire situation is taking place in their minds.
 The broken hangman's knot and lost traveler cliché figure into the plot for the 1999 movie From Dusk Till Dawn 3: The Hangman's Daughter in which Ambrose Bierce is a character.

 The story has also influenced music.
 For example, the fourteenth track on Bressa Creeting Cake's self-titled 1997 album is entitled "Peyton Farquhar".
 The heavy metal band Deceased retold the tale in the song "The Hanging Soldier" on its 2000 album Supernatural Addiction.
 Adam Young has said that the story was the inspiration for the name of his 2007 electronica musical project, Owl City.
 The Doobie Brothers song "I Cheat The Hangman" was inspired by the story according its composer, Patrick Simmons.
 The song Mendokusai on Tellison's 2015 album Hope Fading Nightly features the refrain "We are all broken necked, swinging from the timbers of Owl Creek Bridge."